 We collect information about you to make your job search as easy and safe as possible.
 This data is important; we understand that.
 This is why we’re committed to protecting your privacy online.

 Michael Page International (Australia) Pty Ltd and its offices, branches and related companies is part of the PageGroup PLC an international human recruitment consulting services group of companies (“PageGroup” or “we”, “our” or “us”).

-PageGroup and its offices branches and related companies (“we”, “our” or “us”) is an international human recruitment consulting services.
-We are committed to ensuring that we when collect and use information about visitors to our websites, we do so in accordance with the Australian Privacy Principles under the Privacy Act 1988 (Cth).
+We are committed to ensuring that when handling your personal information, including how your personal information is captured, collected, used, disclosed and stored, we do so in accordance with the Australian Privacy Principles under the Privacy Act 1988 (Cth)

 (a) registering or subscribing to our services or requesting further services on any of our websites;

-(c) you apply online for a job or work with PageGroup, you may need to provide (without limitation) information about your education, employment history and accreditations.
-Your application will constitute your express consent to our use of this information to access your application and to allow us to carry out any reference checking and other related activities as may be required of us under applicable law as an employer.
+(c) you apply online for a job or work with PageGroup, you may need to provide (without limitation) information about your education, employment history, health, criminal history and accreditations.
+Your application will constitute your express consent to our use of this information, including to access your application and to allow us to carry out any checks, such as reference checking and other related activities as may be required of us under applicable law as an employer.

 PageGroup may also collect information from public record and third parties